relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

     quality of predictions from classifier compared to known result.

+  * **python quant_filt.py** - Runs test on gesture classification data.
+    Shows how quantized concept can be used to implement a splay like search tress.
+The more quant buckets used the more precise.
+This is an alternative to the probability model and can provide superior results in some instance.

+  * **python [quant_prob.py](quant_prob.py)** - Runs a test on
+    gesture classification data demonstrates quantized probability
+    theory in smallest possible piece of python code.
+A more complete version is implemented in classify.go

 ### Basic Contents ###
 * **[todo.md](todo.md)** - list of actions and enhancements roughly
     prioritized top down.